-The Building Belonging program was developed to enable and expand engagement with faculty and also give students a firmer sense of belonging and acceptance at the University.
-Making these opportunities paid rather than volunteer opens them up to students with limited financial means.
+The Building Belonging program was developed to enable and expand engagement between students and faculty, and also give students a firmer sense of belonging and acceptance at a research university.
 We thank the generous donors who fund this program.

-Faculty may apply to mentor up to four students per academic year (includes fall/winter and spring/summer application cycles).
+Faculty may apply to mentor up to 4 student-quarters per academic year maximum.
 The students can work individually with faculty or as part of a group.
 Faculty are expected to meet regularly with the student researchers.
 If faculty need help identifying students they can work with the institute and the EOP office.

 The program aims to support undergraduate students in Social Sciences who are: